sim15/sim15.github.io/index.md

 ---

 Hi there!
 I'm Simon, a student at [Carnegie Mellon University](https://www.cmu.edu/) studying computer science.
-I'm particularly excited by new theoretical and practical challenges across (_distributed, operating, ML, secure_) systems, with my research and prior work largely focusing on building tools with interesting new practical guarantees to help tackle them :)
+I'm particularly interested in new theoretical and practical questions across (_distributed, operating, ML, secure_) systems, with my research and prior work largely focusing on building tools with new practical guarantees to help tackle them :)

 At CMU, I've worked with Professor [Wenting Zheng](https://wzheng.github.io/) and the [Systems, Networking, and Performance (SNAP)](https://snap.cs.cmu.edu/) lab on secure multi-party LUT evaluation for privacy-preserving ML inference and data analytics.
 Prior to that, I worked with the [Computational Structures Group](https://www.csail.mit.edu/research/computation-structures-group) @ [MIT CSAIL](https://www.csail.mit.edu/) studying privacy-preserving database access & retrieval under the mentorship of [Sacha Servan-Schreiber](http://sachaservanschreiber.com/).